 Where she got in: She got accepted at American and East Carolina, but was denied at UNC.

 Plans to attend: Annemarie plans to attend American University.
 “My counselor had predicted that I would probably not get into UNC due to my ACT score (my SAT was below 1000 as well) so she suggested American.
 I am a communications major and she said American's program was strong but that they were test-optional, so it's a good fit for me.
 After I visited, I knew it was the right place for me, so I applied to American's Early Decision round.
 I did not send them my test scores, so the decision was solely made on my other stats.
+I put a lot of effort into my essays and I really think they helped me stand out.
 I still ended up applying to ECU as a safety and to UNC because I attended a summer program there that provided me with an application fee waiver, but I knew I wanted American and was really excited that I got in."

 Takeaway from Annemarie: “I have never been a strong standardized test taker.
 I tried to get accommodations for the tests, but at my school, you can't get them unless you can prove your grades are being impacted by your need for accommodations and my grades have always been pretty good.
 So I feel like I'm in the middle area where I can do well when I don't feel that pressure of time.
 I would advise any students in my situation to look at the list of test-optional colleges and make sure you have a few of those on your list just in case your test scores are possibly going to keep you out of your goal schools."

 Student 3: Terrance J. -- ACT Score of 19